SQL Testing Library for Python

 ❌ Not Yet Supported:

-• Struct/Record types for BigQuery, Redshift, and Snowflake
+• Struct/Record types for Redshift and Snowflake

 • Nested Arrays (arrays of arrays)